TheGitPuller/ParallelGameOfLife/README.md

 # Parallelising Conway's Game of Life

 This repository allows the user to execute Conway's Game of Life using distributed parallelism with the Message Passing Interface (MPI).
 This project demonstrates how non-blocking communications between cores can be used to calculate Conway's Game of Life with drastically improved performance over serialized versions of the software.
-The synopsis of the findings are found in the `xxxx` report.
+The synopsis of the findings are found in the report.

 ## Getting Started